JakeD520/Lucian/03_Episodes/S01E01/Scene 3.md

 The waitress glances over, annoyed, vanishes toward the kitchen.

 **AELLA**
-Jesus, Z. Great.
+Jesus, Z!
+Great.
 Now she’s spitting in my butter.

 **ZADIE** (smirk)
 Not gonna happen, Red.
 They only spit in items where the spittle can be obscured.
 Soup?
 Yup.
 Salad?
 Probably.
 Butter?
 Only a truly deranged server attempts a butter-spit.
 Too much surface area.
 No camouflage.